 Be Dog Smart!

-The past few months have been a very strange time for us all.
+The past two years have been a very strange time for us all.
 As dog ownership spiked during the pandemic, there are more dogs around than ever.
 While we (of course) think this is great, we also feel it is more important than ever to be aware of the value of safe interaction between dogs and our children.
 We enlisted our furry pal David Attenbarker, to help us spread our message of dog safety.

 Simple rules that the whole family can follow such as allowing our dogs to eat their meals and treats in peace, and making sure that they have a nice quiet place to rest undisturbed will go a long way to promoting a safe and happy environment for all.
 Above all, active supervision by an adult when children and dogs are sharing the same space is vital.